kalkun/Thesis/analysis/post_scope_experiments/README.md

 by inidividual notebooks with the following ideas:

 - [X] Using initial training with search engine results
-- [ ] Other base network than resnet e.g. Xception or InceptionResNet
+- [X] Other base network than resnet (Xception)
 - [X] Changing output neuron (linear)
 - [X] Add fully connected layers at the end + dropout
 - [X] Reduce resizing (data augmentation)
 - [X] Optimizers (using Adam instead of SGD)
 - [X] Freeze the first _m_ layers (First 5 conv layers)
 - [X] Experiment without any auxilliary tasks
-- [ ] Experiment wihtout protest label but with visual attributes
+- [ ] Experiment without protest label but with visual attributes

 These experiments are generally in two different categories: